dbeurle/imr/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dbeurle/GmshReader/badge.svg?branch=master)](https://coveralls.io/github/dbeurle/GmshReader?branch=master)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# GmshReader
+# Intermediate Mesh Representation

 A reader for Gmsh files for processing serial and decomposed grids.
 This project is a command line interface (CLI) program and is designed to perform the off-line conversion of serial and decomposed grids into separate `JSON` mesh files.
 These files can be readily imported into a numerical analysis program using `JSON` readers avoiding dealing with the format of `.msh` files.

 ![alt text](https://github.com/dbeurle/GmshReader/blob/master/doc/images/feti.png "FETI example")